zhyoung17/zhyoung17/README.md

 ### Data Visualisation Intern
 **The Straits Times**
 - Blended data analytics and journalism to examine complex datasets and conceptualise innovative visualisation techniques, such as interactive charts, to enhance reader engagement and convey critical information, resulting in two produced articles.
-- Utilised R and Excel to scrape publicly available datasets, and worked with JavaScript to create interactive visualisations.

 ### Journalist Intern
 **The Straits Times**